 - Advise women who are overweight (BMI 25-29.9) or obese (BMI ≥30) to lose weight before becoming pregnant.
 A healthy weight reduces the risk of NTD, preterm delivery, gestational diabetes, caesarean delivery, hypertension and thromboembolic disease and is also more likely to promote conception.
 Similarly, women who are underweight may find getting pregnant difficult and be at risk of more pregnancy-related complications.

 - Whilst it is often impractical to achieve ideal body weight, women should be advised as to their increased risk of adverse pregnancy outcomes associated with their weight, particularly at BMIs >40.
-Consultation with a dietitian may be helpful.
+Consultation with a dietician may be helpful.

 - It is good practice to minimise exposure to all drugs, including those bought over the counter.

-- There are little data on herbal preparations in pregnancy, and they should also be avoided.
+- There are little data on herbal preparations in pregnancy and they should also be avoided.

 - Advise not to exceed 10,000 IU of vitamin A from vitamin supplements either prior to or during pregnancy, as vitamin A is a potent teratogen.